maxvollmer/Half-Life-VR/README.txt

 (Full licenses where applicable in folder vr/licenses)

 ====
-Female scientist audio files have been generated using MorphVox Pro with the Batch Converter Plugin, postprocessed using Auphonic, and then converted to a Half-Life friendly wav format with GoldWave.
+Female scientist audio files recorded by Katie Otten: https://www.katieotten.com/.
 They are based on the original scientist audio files for Half-Life by Valve.

 ====
 Smallest cup audio track by Michael Hillard.
 Permission for use in this mod generously granted.